rackerlabs/docs-cloud-load-balancers/api-docs/cloud-load-balancers-v1/api-reference/methods/put-enable-content-caching-v1.0-account-loadbalancers-loadbalancerid-contentcaching.rst

 .. note::

-   Content Caching can only be enabled on HTTP Load Balancer protocol.
-HTTPS, UDP, TCP etc... are incompatible with this feature.
+   You can only enable content caching on HTTP Load Balancer protocol.
+HTTPS, UDP, TCP, and so on are incompatible with this feature.

 The following table shows the possible response codes for this operation: